 - “How should we do the history of territory?”
 University of California, Berkeley (audio only), September 2011.

 A draft of what forms the basis for the introduction has been published separately here.
-Material on Kleisthenes, Antigone and Beowulf has also appeared separately, in rather different forms to how it will be in the book.
+Material on Kleisthenes, Antigone and Beowulf also appeared separately, in rather different form to how it is in the book.

 Pingback: Tasmania and Territory | Progressive Geographies